nerellasureshkumar7/odom_noise/README.md

 # odom_noise
-This package contains the files to apply noise to Odometry data
+This package contains the files to add noise to odom data